- Publisher: Orange Grove Press

-After a dimensional rift in the Bermuda Triangle cracks open and an ancient enemy invades Earth, Zohar—leader of the Drift Lords, has arrived on Earth to seal a dimensional rift opened by an ancient enemy.
+Zohar, leader of the Drift Lords, has arrived on Earth to seal a dimensional rift opened by an ancient enemy.
 He doesn’t count on a feisty redhead getting in his way and capturing his heart.
 Nira has the power to defeat the enemy but also to enslave Zohar’s soul.
 Can he trust her not to betray him?